Articles found in Benton Mining Times and Benton Advocate

 - November 23, 1923 At a meeting of the Benton Fire Company it was decided to turn the second floor Rest Room area of the Municipal Building over to the Fortnightly Club to be used as a public library.

 - December 14, 1923 The Benton Public Library Association announced that it would be open for business Saturday afternoon December 22nd from two to five o’clock.
 Friends of the movement subscribed 25 cents per month, for one year, to create a fund for the purchase of current fiction and late books.
 All subscribers were members of the Association and had a voice in its management.
 All were encouraged to become subscribers and members.
 In assistance, to ensure the start of the Library, the University Library Extension loaned close to 200 volumes for a period of six months.
 Gifts or loans of books from the public were also accepted.

-More history will be added in the 2019!
+More history will be added when ready!

 Additional History about Benton!